MicrosoftDocs/appcenter-docs/docs/sdk/push/android.md

 Set up a listener to be notified whenever a push notification is received in foreground or a background push notification has been clicked by the user.

 > [!NOTE]
-> The device does not generate a notification when an application receives a push notification when the app is in the foreground.
+> The device doesn't generate a notification when an application receives a push notification when the app is in the foreground.

 > [!NOTE]
 > If the push is received in background, the event is **NOT** triggered at receive time.
 The event is triggered when you click on the notification.